Set up Login Authentication

 Verify phone and/or email

-If phone and/or email are provided, they are evaluated for risk using Phone Risk and Email Risk respectively.
+If you provide phone and/or email, the workflow evaluates them for risk using Phone Risk and Email Risk respectively.

 SIM Swap check

-If phone is provided, it is evaluated for SIM Swap.
+If you provide a phone number, the workflow evaluates it for SIM Swap.

 Conditional One-Time Passcode/Document Verification